tahoe-lafs/tahoe-lafs/docs/configuration.rst

 Node Types
 ==========

-A node can be a client/server, an introducer, a statistics gatherer, or a key generator.
+A node can be a client/server, an introducer, or a statistics gatherer.

 Client/server nodes provide one or more of the following services: